 So why don't all prestige classes employ test-based prerequisites?
 It's a matter of control that highlights a fundamental difference between the job of the game designer and the job of the DM.
 The D&D rules use the prerequisites they do because they're based on predictable numbers.
 No character can have a base attack bonus higher than her character level, for example, or more ranks in a skill than her character level + 3.
-For the game designer, that predictability is an important balancing tool, ensuring that no character gets access to a prestige class or feat so early that it makes the game less fun.
+For the game designer, that predictability is an important balancing the applicant's spellcasting potency.
+If the ally is impressed, it intercedes on the applicant's behalf, and the new hierophant horizon walkers is simple: find the door to the clubhouse.
+The across dozens of maps-but it's located in a remote wilderness location and magically protected against divinations and teleport